rhaiscript/book/src/ref/switch.md

 switch calc_secret_value(x) {
     1 => print("It's one!"),
     2 => {
-        print("It's two!");
+        // A statements block instead of a one-line statement print("It's two!");
         print("Again!");
     }
     3 => print("Go!"),
+    // A list of alternatives
+    4 | 5 | 6 => print("Some small number!"),
     // _ is the default when no case matches.
 It must be the last case.
     _ => print(`Oops!
 Something's wrong: ${x}`)
 }